553Robot/MNL/README.md

 # MNL
-Bienvenido a MNL!
+//Bienvenido a MNL!
 Este es un lenguaje en español, también la gente de habla inglesa lo puede usar/Welcome to MNL!
-This is a language in Spanish, but English-speaking people can also use it. i will explain the sintaxis:
+This is a language in Spanish, but English-speaking people can also use it.
+//i will explain the sintaxis:

 // This is a ScriptGeneral, it affects all players in the game
 // Este es un ScriptGeneral, afecta a todos los jugadores en el juego